beowolx/rensa/README.md

-# Rensa: High-Performance MinHash Implementation in Rust
+# Rensa: A novel high-performance MinHash Implementation in Rust

 ## Introduction